cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 Creating a Spark Sink
 =====================
 In order to implement a SparkSink Plugin (to be used in the Data Pipeline artifact), you extend the ``SparkSink`` class.
-A ``SparkSink`` is like a ``SparkCompute`` plugin, except that it has no output.
+A ``SparkSink`` is like a ``SparkCompute`` plugin except that it has no output.
 This means other plugins cannot be connected to it.
-In this way, it is also similar to a ``BatchSink``.
+In this way, it is similar to a ``BatchSink``.
 In a ``SparkSink``, you are given access to anything you would be able to do in a Spark program.
-For example, one common use case is to train a machine learning model in this plugin.
+For example, one common use case is to train a machine-learning model in this plugin.

 .. highlight:: java